sathish136/mo/replit.md

 Changelog:
 - July 04, 2025.
 Initial setup
 - July 07, 2025.
 Migration from Replit Agent to Replit environment completed
-  - Database setup with PostgreSQL
+  - Database setup with PostgreSQL and full schema migration
+  - Successfully resolved cross-env dependency issue
+  - Database schema created with all tables, constraints, and sample data
+  - Application verified working with real biometric device integration
+  - ZK device connection and employee import functionality tested successfully
   - All dependencies installed and configured
   - Fixed overtime management approved/rejected tabs to show actual data with real-time updates
   - Updated Daily OT Report to show only pending/approved/rejected statuses (removed "Not Applied" and "N/A")